 The Questions utility is intended only for users of CollegeSource software and is restricted to individuals with a Support Center account.
 If your institution has one or more CollegeSource products and you do not have access to the Support Center, you may request an account.
-Use this link instead, if you have an account but forgot your username or password.
+If you have an existing account, use the link for forgot your username or password.

 For some time, CollegeSource has been seeking a better platform for empowering the user community to better communicate and to share their challenges and experiences in a powerful, yet easy, way.
 Our hope is that Questions will become the primary space for users to interact and share knowledge.
 Using this powerful tool, some of the most common and interesting questions that our software users pose can be preserved along with their community-provided and vetted answers.

-Once a user has created a question, it is given a default status and will appear on the main page, but probably not at the top.
-Subsequent activity, in the form of answers, comments, and votes will drive it up the page or (if there is a lack of activity) down the page.
+Once a user has created a question, it's given a default status and will appear on the main page, but probably not at the top.
+Subsequent activity in the form of answers, comments, and votes will drive it up the page or–with lack of activity–down the page.
 The same is true of the answers given by users under each question; the answers will move up or down according to votes from visitors who find them useful or not.
 This means the most active and community-approved questions and answers will always be nearer to the top of a page.